AshiqAhamed17/Smart-contract-security/AQ-checklist.md

 [AC-07] - Borrowing a AAVE [siloed asset](https://docs.aave.com/developers/whats-new/siloed-borrowing) will prohibits you from borrowing any other asset.
 Use `getSiloedBorrowing(address asset)` to know.

 [AC-06] - On AAVE, what happen if you reach to maximum debt on a isolated asset?
 (DOS?)

+---

+- Check for zero address when using ecrecover()